maarcotulio/AnkiAdd/README.md

     yarn install
 ```

-To run the code use the follow code, **both need to be running　with Anki and Ankiconnect working**:
+To run the code use the follow code, **both need to be running with Anki open**:

 ```
     yarn run dev
 ```

-Now open the client link, **make sure the Anki is open** and enjoy!
-All searched words if have in the dictionary going to be added.
+Now open the client link, and enjoy!

 # What I used